Unraveling Email Attachment Mysteries with Power Automate

 // Use the base64 string as needed for your application

-Enhancing Email Attachments with Power Automate and Outlook
+Improving Email Attachments with Outlook and Power Automate

-1. Question: Why do email attachments sent via Power Automate sometimes appear blank?
+- Why do occasionally blank email attachments that are sent using Power Automate appear?

-2. Answer: This can occur due to incorrect file paths, permission issues on the file storage platform, or compatibility issues between the file format and the recipient's email client.
+- Incorrect file paths, permission problems on the file storage platform, or file format incompatibilities with the recipient's email client can all cause this.